The Nourised Spirit

 Ideally, the first part of life ought to be the time when we receive nourishment.
 But, ideals may sometimes be far from reality though.

 The second half is the time when we are ourselves the nourisher.
 If we did not receive in the first half, then the second half may be a time of inner and outer war.

 We have to learn the wisdom of halves sometimes, and realize that the fire must be built, if it is to radiate warmth.

 This shows us that Revati is very much a star that shines on us to help us break the patterns of childhood lack.

 what we don’t have,

 but we may be able to learn

-to heal our wounds and patterns
+to heal our wounds and patterns,

-and find the opening to nourish
+and in love, find the opening to nourish

 what was never nourished in us.“